epiforecasts/cityforecasts/docs/evaluation_plan.md

 Similar in spirit to Sherratt et al, we will perform a model-based evaluation to account for confounding variables impacting the performance of the local model compared to the aggregate model.

 To assess the impact on forecast performance of local forecasting, we will include the following confounding variables:
-- score of the corresponding aggregate model
+- score of the corresponding aggregate model (as an offset)
 - forecast date and location together
 - location
 - model